You want smart political talk without the meltdowns?

 I see it right now as we're dealing with the issues that are right in front of us.

-She's put out some really strong plans like this on price gouging.
+She's put out some really strong plans like those on price gouging.

 Donald Trump's got nothing.

-Anyway, joining us now, really long time good friend of the programs, a very special woman, uh that I've gotten to know, and I dare say has I've become friendly with and think the world of, and that is Alice Marie Johnson.
+Anyway, joining us now, really longtime good friend of the programs, a very special woman that I've gotten to know, and I dare say I've become friendly with and think the world of, and that is Alice Marie Johnson.

-Now you might remember Alice Marie was once in jail for twenty-one years.
+Now, you might remember, Alice Marie was once in jail for 21 years.

 If they cared, well, I wouldn't have to be scrolling the names of all the innocent people shot and shot and killed in Chicago since 2009 on TV.